What pain and symptoms are associated with the sartorius muscle?

 What movements does the sartorius control?

 - Assists in raising leg at the thigh (bringing knee to chest)

-- Assists with twisting the knee in toward the body
+- Assists with twisting the knee away from the body

-- Assists moving the thigh in toward and away from the body when knee is bent
+- Assists moving the thigh away from the body

 - Assists with bending knee